 Ready to sign up?
 Click here!
-The sign-up deadline is April 15.
+The sign-up deadline has been extended to April 30.

 How does the solar co-op work?